renathavictor/generate-images-openai/README.md

 ### Generate OpenIA Key

-To create an OpenAI API key, create your account and go to the [page](https://beta.openai.com/account/api-keys).
+To create an OpenAI API key, create your account and go to this [page](https://beta.openai.com/account/api-keys).

 ### To run